SouthPatron/reasonchip/src/reasonchip/net/worker/README.md

 # Worker

-A TaskManager runs multiple tasks (engines) as received from the transport.
-You can get a socket or tcp transport.
+A TaskManager runs multiple tasks (engines) as received from the transport layer.